jjwithanr/obsidian_bible_study/docs/New Testament/James/James2.md

 #### v.26
 >As the body without the spirit is dead, so faith without deeds is dead.

-Watchman Nee expands greatly on the body, soul, and spirit in *Spiritual Man*.
-#jj research

 The man without a spirit is dead since they can't accept anything or understand anything that is spiritual - that which gives life.
-This nature is expounded in [1 Corinthians 2:14](1Cor2#v.14)
+This nature is expounded in [1 Corinthians 2:14](1Cor2#v.14).

 Believing that we can live the Christian life without the Holy Spirit dwelling inside us is just as false as claiming to have a faith that is without deeds.
+#jj

 #### v.23
 >And the scripture was fulfilled that says, "Abraham believed God, and it was credited to him as righteousness," and **he was called God's friend.**